Lifemap-ToL/LifemapR/README.md

 library(devtools)
 devtools::load_all()
 ```
-then simply uses the package's functions
+then you can simply use the package's functions